main-educational/brain_encoding_decoding/content/intro.md

 [![License](https://img.shields.io/github/license/main-educational/brain_encoding_decoding)](https://github.com/main-educational/brain_encoding_decoding)
 [![CONP](https://img.shields.io/badge/Supported%20by-%20CONP%2FPCNO-red)](https://conp.ca/)

-Building upon the prior sections of the [educational courses](https://main-educational.github.io), the here presented resources aim to provide an overview of how `decoding` & `encoding` `models` can be applied to `fMRI` data in order to investigate `brain function`.
+Building upon the prior sections of the [educational courses](https://main-educational.github.io), the here presented resources aim to provide an overview of how `decoding models` can be applied to `fMRI` data in order to investigate `brain function`.
 Importantly, the respective methods cannot only be utilized to analyze data from `biological agents` (e.g. `humans`, `non-human primates`, etc.) but also `artificial neural networks`, as well as presenting the opportunity to compare processing in both.
 They are thus core approaches that are prominently used at the intersection of `neuroscience` and `AI`.

 ```{figure} haxby_data/brain-encoding-decoding.png